smaddula/EmotionSurvey/ExpressionSurveyAffectiva/README.md

-Two main Folders
+Two Modules

-* ParseUI - This is the login screen , this component is open source (google for parse login ui).
+* ParseUI - This is the login screen , this component is open source login provider for parse backend (google for parse login ui).
 Made changes to ParseSignupFragment to store Sex and Age of the user.
-You need to add these 2 columns to the Parse Users table

 * App - This folder has all the implementations of the application including all activities and layouts

 **Architecture of the Application**

 Application has one major Activity called MainActivity which has a layout of activity_main .
 This activity does the following tasks.

-* Affectiva Logic

-* UI related logics ie navigating to next image

-Explaining each of the task below

 * **Affectiva Logic** - Main activity implements FaceListener, ImageListener which are affectiva's interfaces.
 Explaining the affectiva's functions and also OnCreate